Mino

 -

 You can access the Quarterly View from the Yearly View section.
-To do this, tap the More Options menu (the three dots in the top navigation bar), then select Template and choose Q1, Q2, Q3, or Q4 to switch to a specific quarter.
+To do this, tap the Layout & Design menu , then select Template and choose Q1, Q2, Q3, or Q4 to switch to a specific quarter.

 To navigate between quarters, you can either: